Wayne Sleep: Publications

-He published Variations on Wayne Sleep and his autobiography Precious Little Sleep.
+Sleep published Variations on Wayne Sleep and his autobiography Precious Little Sleep.

 Personal life

 Sleep lives with his spouse José Bergera in West London.

 Sleep received honorary degrees from the Universities of Exeter, Teesside and Plymouth and is a recipient of the Carl Alan Award, an industry honour voted for by dance professionals in recognition of outstanding contributions to dance.

 Sleep was friendly with theatre critic Jack Tinker; the two men were often mistaken for each other.
 At the premiere of a production of The Comedy of Errors, a play which depends on sets of identical twins being confused for one another, Tinker brought an identically dressed Sleep as his companion.
 At Tinker's memorial celebration, a pastiche of Stephen Sondheim's musical Sweeney Todd was staged entitled Tinker Jack, the Demon Critic of Fleet Street in which Sleep played Tinker, serially executing several major West End producers (who played themselves) for inflicting particular dramatic atrocities upon the city's theatre goers.

 His charity, the Wayne Sleep Foundation, helps students who have successfully gained a place at a performing arts vocational college.
 He continues to pass his knowledge through private tuition and workshops for all ages.

 Sleep is a patron of the British Ballet Organisation and vice president of the Royal Academy of Dance.
 He is vice president of the Vic-Wells Association.

-Sleep is an ambassador for Prostate Cancer UK and the Royal Voluntary Service as well as supporting the Terence Higgins Trust and other charities.
+Sleep is an ambassador for Prostate Cancer UK and the Royal Voluntary Service as well as supporting the Terrence Higgins Trust and other charities.